EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-Rust 2024, introduces two new additions to the standard library's prelude:`Future` and `IntoFuture`.
+Rust 2024, introduces two new additions to the standard library’s prelude:`Future` and `IntoFuture`.
 This results in an ambiguity as to which method/function to call when an existing `poll`/`into_future` method is called via dot-call syntax or a `poll`/`into_future` associated function is called directly on a type.